luHub/dev-commander/README.md

 ###  Cool Features

-- State or the art UX experience.
-A Simple bioptional state of the art menu (this means just 2 options)
+- State or the art UX.
+A Simple bioptional menu.
+This means just 2 options.
-- No overcomplicated drag-drop functionallity
+- No overcomplicated drag-drop functionallity.
 - A tool to the point, no need to learn how to do stuff with a mouse.

 ### Issue template Crash Course